 Can I include detail images?

 Even though I’m applying in one area, can I include work that I did in a different area?

 Yes, but note that only faculty members from the area in which you are applying will be evaluating your work.

 Do I have to meet TOEFL/IELTS language requirements?

 All International Students who did not attend U.S. or other Anglophone undergraduate institutions must meet language requirements.
 Learn more about the requirements in Step 2 on the Apply page.

 Do I have to take the GRE?

 Who should my recommenders be?

-People familiar with your artwork who have worked with you as teachers or employers.
+People familiar with your artwork who have worked with you as instructors or employers.

 Do you conduct interviews?

 Yes.
-We will conduct phone or Skype interviews for finalists in each area by mid-February.
+We will conduct Zoom or phone interviews for finalists in each area by mid-February.

 How do you evaluate the applicants?

 Area faculty give a full-file review to all artwork, written material and interview.

 How many people apply each year?